EU clears Altice to buy Oi's Portugal operations with conditions

 Altice’s founder, Franco-Israeli telecoms entrepreneur Patrick Drahi, has expanded his portfolio of cable and mobile telecoms companies in France, Israel and the Dominican Republic in recent years, culminating in deals worth some $30 billion last year.

-For Oi, the sale marks the effective unwinding of an ill-fated merger with Portugal Telecom PTC.LS, which was meant to create a major transatlantic operator in the Portuguese-speaking world with over 100 million clients.
+For Oi, the sale marks the effective unwinding of an ill-fated merger with Portugal Telecom, which was meant to create a major transatlantic operator in the Portuguese-speaking world with over 100 million clients.